Dylan-W-Lewis/SIPHERdashboard/README.md

 `/data` - prepared data files used in the dashboard

-## Running the Dashboard Locally: Download from GitHub and Running the App
+## Download from GitHub and Running the App

 To run the dashboard locally, open a new R-studio session and run the following commands in order: